arun5493/telegram_app_dropbox_availability/README.md

 # Prerequisites:

 1. Telegram account
-2. Be a member of the group - H1B/H4 Visa Dropbox slots( No Questions only slot availability messages)
+2. Be a member of the group based on your requirement- H1B/H4 Visa Dropbox slots( No Questions only slot availability messages) OR H1B/H4 Regular visa slots( No Questions only slot availability messages)

 # Requirements: